What is a Flare-Up Plan?

 How do the appointments work?

-All appointments are via video chat (Skype, Google Hangouts or Zoom etc).
-There is no expectation for you to get out of bed and pajamas are perfectly acceptable attire.
+All appointments are via Microsoft Teams.
+There is no expectation for you to get out of bed, and pajamas are perfectly acceptable attire.

 Flare-up planning is a combination session.
 Step 1 is a 30 minute video chat consultation.
 During the appointment we will discuss how a flare-up plan works, discuss your most challenging symptoms and how you currently manage them, problem solve challenging symptoms and discuss new management strategies.